Home

 The History of Dell: What to Know?

-The history of Dell is a long and fascinating tale.
-Today, Dell is one of the most popular PC brands in the world, and they are one of the most prominent players in the industry.
+Dell’s history is a long and fascinating tale.
+Today, Dell is one of the most popular PC brands in the world and one of the most prominent players in the industry.
 Dell makes laptop computers, desktop computers, all-in-ones, servers, and workstations.

 Additionally, thanks to the acquisition of brands like EMC, Dell is one of the biggest manufacturers of servers in the world.
 Dell has also dipped their toes into the PC gaming market by acquiring companies like Alienware.
 Besides making the Alienware gaming laptops we all know and love, Dell also produces computers for home and business users.

 You may wonder how Dell has become such a household name in the computer industry.
 In today’s article, we will dive deep into Dell’s history and explore how it became the massive company it is now.
-From their humble beginnings with one man’s dream to the global company powering businesses all over the world, we’ll see precisely how Dell came to dominate the computer industry.
+From their humble beginnings with one man’s dream to the global company powering businesses worldwide, we’ll see precisely how Dell came to dominate the computer industry.

 Founding of Dell: How It Happened